Custom Search Ads

-- Query variable passed to Google must match user query
+- Query variable passed to Google must match user’s search intent

-All search queries must originate from individual human end users inputting data directly into a search box.
-You must send all queries exactly as entered, without editing, modifying, or filtering them.
-The search box should not be pre-populated with search terms, and publishers may not create links containing pre-populated search terms.
+- A search query entered and submitted directly by a user into a search box without editing, modification or filtering.
+The search box may not be pre-populated with search terms, and publishers may not create links containing pre-populated search terms.

 - Nature of searchable content

 As described in the AdSense Program policies, copyrighted content or content that violates our site content guidelines should not be the focus of your searchable content.